psadmin-io/talk.template/README.md

 [Serve talk locally](#serve-locally) or publish to [GitHub Pages](#github-pages).

+# Presenting
+Here are a few keyboard shortcuts for presenting.

+* `C` - Clones the current presentation into a new browser window
+* `P` - Toggles between presenter mode

 # Serve locally
 If you are using separate markdown files, they need to be served from a web server.